rastapasta/foodsharing/README.md

 ## 🤔 Personal ToDos

-* Show blockers
-  * baskets: nearby

 * Should have
   * Android
-    * Camera, when first blocking permissions, going to settings, granting them, return -> overlay stays visible.
+    * Camera, when first blocking permissions, going to settings, granting them, return -> overlay stays visible
-    * Map markers on (baske) location selector scene a lagging behind movement
+    * Map markers on location selector scene is lagging behind movement
   * Reflect REQUEST_ERROR errors in the seperate UIs instead of silently canceling the loading/sending
   * Pull conversation again when open and coming from background to make sure its marked as read
   * Notifications after background pull / detect new conversations - even pull pull conversations?
 Delta algo!